obitori/ubun2kali/README.md

 To run these two scripts, you need to clone this github repo and

 `$ git clone https://github.com/obitori/ubun2kali`

 `$ cd ubun2kali`

 `$ ./aws_ubun2kali.sh xxx.xxx.xxx.xxx SOME_KEY_FILE.pem`

-Voila, the script should upload the ubun2kali.sh script and execute it as root.
+"xxx.xxx.xxx.xxx" should be your AWS instance's public IP.
+SOME_KEY_FILE.pem is the file containing your authentication key for the AWS instance.
+This script assumes that the AWS user is ubuntu with no-password sudo rights.
+The script should upload the ubun2kali.sh script and execute it as root.
 Now you can ssh into this machine, after it finishes rebooting, and you have a working Kali instance.

 Bugs
 ----